 This article will teach you how to comment a single line or multiple blocks of code in the VBA Editor.
-To learn about how to interact with Excel Cell Comments using VBA read this article: https://www.automateexcel.com/vba/add-or-remove-cell-comments/
+Instead, if you want to learn about how to interact with Excel Cell Comments using VBA read that article.

 VBA Comment Single Line

 In Excel VBA, there are several ways to comment lines of a code:

 The easiest way to comment a line of a code is putting a single quotation at the beginning of the line:

 'Sheet1.Range("A1").Value = "Test"

 Notice that in VBA, comments are always displayed as green text.

 As you can see in the example, we put a single quotation at the beginning of the first line in the procedure and commented it.
 If a quotation is put at the beginning of the line, the whole line is commented and will be skipped during execution of the code.

 You can also comment part of the code if you put a single quotation somewhere in the line.

 In that case code after a quotation will be skipped: